![]() |

 to plead for some priests sent to Nero by Procurator Felix for trial.
 With the help of Poppaea, the Empress, who was possibly

 a Jewish proselyte or at least a godfearer, he succeeded.
 He was thus in Rome at much the same time as Paul the apostle.
+In Jerusalem in 64 CE, revolt was simmering.
+Josephus had witnessed the

 power and extent of the Empire and knew that rebellion was futile.
 When the war broke out Josephus was made a general by the